Wasserstein Stability for Persistence Diagrams: Applications

 We can define a metric on the space of persistent homology transforms by considering the appropriate integrals of Wasserstein distances in each direction.
-We get a different distance for each $p\in [1,\infty]$
+We obtain a different distance for each $p\in [1,\infty]$